Year 1 2025 - 2026

 Things to remember:

-- Children should come to school in their PE kits on Mondays.
+- Children should come to school in their PE kits on Tuesdays and Wednesdays.

 - We aim to go outside and be active every day.
 Please make sure your child brings a waterproof coat every day and a pair of wellies which can be left in school.